 Companies that succeed year after year on Black Friday and Cyber Monday take the time to perform a post-mortem.
 Take the weeks following Black Friday—while the event is still fresh—to assess overall performance, shortcomings, and victories to continue improving in the future.

 In addition to learning from past Black Friday experiences, companies can also access best practices gathered from other industries.
-There are a lot of resources out there for this.
 At Vaimo, we help global brands succeed on Black Friday and during peak season sales.
-One of our most popular resources is our Black Friday Preparation Checklist.
+One of our most popular resources is our Black Friday Playbook.

 B2B companies can also tap into Black Friday psychology.
 Limited time offers—both quantity and time-based—create a sense of urgency.
-For instance, they can only offer clients the chance to purchase an amount over 50 to receive a discounted price.
+For instance, they can offer clients the chance to receive a discounted price if their shopping basket exceeds a certain amount.
 Merchants can pour more gasoline on the fire by adding a ticker to increase the feeling of FOMO.

-Hourly promos also increase the sense of urgency and excitement around products.
+Hourly promos also boost excitement around products.
 Again, B2B and B2C are merging.
 So why not take advantage of the Black Friday mindset by running a blitz promo that offers discounted products for a limited time?

 Common Black Friday Mistakes